open-trackers/open-trackers.github.io/grt.markdown

 - [GRT for Apple Watch](https://apps.apple.com/us/app/gym-routine-tracker/id6444747204)
 - [GRT+ for iPhone/iPad](https://apps.apple.com/us/app/gym-routine-tracker/id1662243916)

-## Features
+## Main Features

 - Simple model of user-defined routines and their exercises.
 - LARGE text in RUN mode, for the farsighted.
 Leave your glasses in your locker!
-- Simple data model of user-defined routines and their exercises.

 - Your data syncs with your private iCloud account when a network connection is available.
 - Fully open source where code is licensed with Mozilla Public License 2.0.
+- The WatchOS app is independent, not requiring companion iOS app.
+Leave your iPhone at home!

 GRT prioritizes convenience, quick interactions, and the basic needs of the recreational fitness user.

-### Quick and easy setup
+## Quick and easy setup

 - Add routines and exercises in the app itself, with convenient preset names available.
 - For each exercise optionally specify seat settings and set/rep counts.
 - For the exercise's intensity (usually weight lifted), optionally specify the units and the step.

-### When ‘running’ a routine
+## When ‘running’ a routine

 - Convenient one-tap button to indicate that an exercise is complete.
 - Optional long-press to automatically step up (advance) to next higher intensity in future.
 - Convenient skip to the next incomplete exercise, in case a machine isn’t immediately available.
 - Control screen showing the time elapsed since starting the routine.

-### History features (NEW)
+## History features

-- Completion of routine/exercise is automatically logged to your private iCloud account.
+- Completion of routine/exercise is automatically stored to your local database.
+- When a network connection is available, that history be synced to your private iCloud account.
 - Logging can be disabled in settings.

+### Watch App

-- For the WatchOS app, recent history will be stored locally for up to 1 year.
-Periodically run iOS app for long-term storage and review.
+- Recent history will be stored in your watch's local database for up to 1 year.
+- Periodically run iOS app to sync to your iPhone/iPad for long-term storage and review.

+### iPhone/iPad App

-- History can be reviewed on the iOS app for the iPhone/iPad.
+- History can be reviewed from a tab on the main screen.
+- Undesired log entries can be conveniently deleted via swipe and delete.
+- History will be moved to the database's 'archive' store for long-term storage.

-### iCloud Sync
+## iCloud Sync

 - Your data automatically syncs with your private iCloud account when a network connection is available.
-- That synced data available to the _Gym Routine Tracker_ app running on your other devices.

-### Watch App (WatchOS)

-- The WatchOS app is independent, not requiring companion iOS app.
-Leave your iPhone at home!

-### iPhone/iPad App (iOS)

-- Similar to the Watch App, but adapted for iOS conventions.
-- Includes long-term storage of historical completions of routines/exercises.
-- Review history of routines/exercises.
+- Your other devices running _Gym Routine Tracker_ will be able to access that data.

 ## Requirements